OWASP/CheatSheetSeries/cheatsheets/File_Upload_Cheat_Sheet.md

 Other than defining the extension of the uploaded file, its MIME-type can be checked for a quick protection against simple file upload attacks.

-This can be done preferrably in an allow list approach; otherwise, this can be done in a block list approach.
+This can be done preferably in an allow list approach; otherwise, this can be done in a block list approach.

 ### File Signature Validation